ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 ```
 {: screen}

 The behaviour for create and update of collection or feature or segment is similar as above.
-Visit API Docs to for JSON format strucutre - https://cloud.ibm.com/apidocs/app-configuration
+Visit API Docs for accepted JSON format structure - https://cloud.ibm.com/apidocs/app-configuration

 ## ibmcloud plug-in uninstall
 {: #ac-ibmcloud-plugin-uninstall}